rht-labs/lodestar-deployment/README.md

-# Lodestar - Deployment
+# LodeStar - Deployment

-This repository both bootstraps and manages the deployment lifecycle of Lodestar across multiple versions.
-It contains a manifest which controls the release version of all individual components of Lodestar.
+This repository both bootstraps and manages the deployment lifecycle of LodeStar across multiple versions.
+It contains a manifest which controls the release version of all individual components of LodeStar.
 It is meant to be used with Argo CD.

 ## Bootstrapping

-To create an instance of Lodestar in a cluster, ensure you're on the branch/commit-id of your choice and you have working oc/kubectl session towards the target cluster, then  apply the `bootstrap` Kustomize using the following command:
+To create an instance of LodeStar in a cluster of your choice, ensure you're on the branch/commit-id of your choice and you have working oc/kubectl session towards the target cluster, then  apply the `bootstrap` Kustomize using the following command:

 ```sh
 kustomize build bootstrap/ | oc apply -f -